dolphindb/release/2.00/README.md

 ### Improvements

-- Added configuration parameter _strictSecurityVerification_ to enable password strength checker and limit the number of failed login attempts. (**2.00.10.9**)

 - The permission object (parameter *objs*) can be specified as '*' when the access is applied at global level. (**2.00.10.8**)

 - When asynchronous cluster replication is enabled, operations on empty tables in the slave cluster will throw an exception. (**2.00.10.8**)